nosovk/flowershow/content/Projects/CGT/agg-atlas-integraion.md

+# CasinoGate Atlas integraiont (2024-10-30)
 Goal: we build new service to serve games, which will handle both game provider api and api to launch 3rd party games (casino api).
-We want to build new Atlas integration within that serveci.
+We want to build new Atlas integration within that service.

 ## Glossary
 - game provider — company that provides games.
 In our case CasinoGate is a game provider for Atlas.
-- game provider api - api that used to launch game from aggregation service.
+- game provider api — api that used to launch game from aggregation service.
-- aggregation service - in our case its Atlas
+- aggregation service — in our case its Atlas
-- casino - company that uses api to launch games from aggregation service
+- casino — company that uses api to launch games from aggregation service
-- casino api - api to launch game from aggregation service
+- casino api — api to launch game from aggregation service

 ### Flow
 Test flow that we want to cover: